-The remarkable Bill Sevesi – born Wilfred Jeffs in Nuku’alofa, Tonga more than 90 years ago – grew up at a time when Hawaiian music was a global phenomenon and the sound of lap steel guitar evoked a Pacific of palm trees, warm breezes and the exoticism of the islands.
+The remarkable Bill Sevesi – born Wilfred Jeffs in Nuku’alofa, Tonga more than 90 years ago – grew up at a time when Hawaiian music was a global phenomenon and the sound of lap steel guitar came to evoke a Pacific of palm trees and warm breezes.

 As a boy in Auckland he tuned his crystal set to hear Sol Hoopi and other legendary Hawaiian guitar masters, learned to play lap steel by listening to 78rpm records on a wind-up gramophone, and in the early 40s watched band leader Epi Shalfoon at the Crystal Palace in Mt Eden week after week until eventually he was invited up to play.

 Bill only knew one song with any confidence – the standard ‘Isa Lei’ – but the makings of a career started that night… however, the war intervened.
 On his return he picked up where he left off.

 Bill Sevesi and his Islanders became increasingly popular at dances in those days before television.
 In ’54, after being invited to play at the Orange Coronation Hall in Auckland’s Khyber Pass (which he renamed, giving it a little more sophistication) Bill Sevesi and His Islanders became an Auckland institution and would remain there until the mid-70s.